 The Abbotts Okeetee is a general improvement on the original line.
 Dr. Abbott selectively bred the original Okeetees to improve their pattern.
 He chose and bred snakes with a cleaner pattern.
 Eventually, this gave them a smoother and clearer saddle shape.

-They have been selectively bred by breeders, who pick the offspring with the widest black banding.
+Breeders pick the offspring with the widest black banding.
 These snakes have reached the point where the branding completely eclipses the color underneath.
 This means their saddles are entirely black.

 What Is a Reverse Okeetee Corn Snake?